-Another great guest blog post on SMS Marketing by Ryan Gould of Elevation Marketing.
-This time we asked his thoughts on how to ensure you’re not annoying your customers with your SMS marketing efforts.
+A great guest blog post on SMS Marketing by Ryan Gould of Elevation Marketing.
+We asked his thoughts on how to ensure you’re not annoying your customers with your SMS marketing efforts.

 SMS marketing is one of the best ways to reach your customers, given there are now over 5 billion people using mobile devices around the globe.